OpenHD/QOpenHD/readme.md

 1. Install [Android Studio](https://developer.android.com/studio)

-2. Use Android Studio to install Android SDK level 29, along with the NDK and build toolchain.
+2. Use Android Studio to install Android SDK level 28, along with NDK r18b and build toolchain.

 3. Install Qt using the [Qt online installer](https://www.qt.io/download-qt-installer)

 4. Have the Qt Installer download Qt 5.13.1+ for Android

-5. Download the [GStreamer development kit](https://gstreamer.freedesktop.org/download/) for Android 1.16.0
+5. Download the [GStreamer development kit](https://gstreamer.freedesktop.org/download/) for Android 1.16.1

 6. Unzip the GStreamer archive inside the QOpenHD directory.